forestgrape/coronavirus/diagnosis_and_viral_load.md

 > Methods analyzing the blood serum are called *serology* and often antibody test are referred serological (Covid) tests.

-### Types of Specimens
+## Types of Specimens

-Coronaviruses have the habit of releasing their virions of the apical side of cells in epithelium tissues ([Orientation Matters](./coronavirus.md#orientation-matters)).
-Thus virions are detected by sampling the surfaces of tissues and biopsies are mostly not necessary.
-The surfaces of tissues are often covered by mucus or fluids which can be collected either by [swabs](#swab) or by [aspiration](#aspirate).
-If the tissues surfaces are not covered the surfaces can be washed with an appropriate fluid and collected by aspiration.
+### Locations of Virions
+Two types of locations are suitable for diagnosis:
+* Tissues with active viral replication.
+The tissues can either be sampled by a biopsy or by washing them and sucking the cleaning water which is called [aspiration](#aspirate) in medicine or just by swabbing the outer cell layer.
+* Viral Load in body fluids ([Viral Load](#viral-load)) from virus replication in close tissues or deposition.
+Sampled by swab or aspiration.

+### Sampling Procedures
 > ###### Aspirate
-> An *aspirate* is a fluid that is collected by suction (aspirare means breathing).
+> An *aspirate* is a fluid that is collected by suction (aspirare is latin for to breath).

 > ###### Swab
 > A *swab* is an absorbent pad or piece of material used in medicine e.g. to collect mucus specimens.